 - Security, compliance, AI automation, and adoption strategy are critical for long-term success.

-- Choosing the right tool depends on workforce type: desk, frontline, hybrid, or global teams.
+- Choosing the right tool depends on workforce type like desk, frontline, hybrid, or global teams.

 Top Team Communication Apps

-👉 We reviewed 25+ platforms and narrowed the list to the 10 best team communication apps based on features,pricing, pros and cons.
+We reviewed more than 25 platforms and narrowed the list to the 10 best team communication apps based on features,pricing, pros and cons.

 1. HubEngage

-Flexible pricing based on modules and workforce size.
-Discover the HubEngage Team Communication App.
+Custom pricing based on workforce size and selected modules, starting at $1 per user.
+Discover more about the HubEngage Team Communication App.

 2. Slack